VerifiedGains/legal-documents/TERMS_AND_CONDITIONS.md

-# InvestingApps Portfolios Terms And Conditions
+# VerifiedGains Terms of Service

-**Last Updated: February 3, 2026**
+**Last Updated: February 4, 2026**

 ## 1. Acceptance of Terms

-By accessing or using InvestingApps Portfolios ("the App"), you agree to be bound by these Terms of Service.
+By accessing or using VerifiedGains ("the App"), you agree to be bound by these Terms of Service.
 If you do not agree, do not use the App.

 ## 2. Description of Service

-InvestingApps Portfolios is a Reddit application that allows users to:
+VerifiedGains is a Reddit application that allows users to:
 - Connect brokerage accounts via SnapTrade (read-only access)
 - Display verified portfolio holdings publicly
 - Participate in community leaderboards